PiTi2k5/Crypto-Webminer/README.md

 Crypto Webminer | Electroneum | Monero | Bytecoin | IntenseCoin | Dinastycoin | Graft | SuperiorCoin | Turtlecoin | Stellite | IPBC Coin | DERO | Qwertycoin | Aeon | Cryptonight | Cryptonight-Lite | Custom Pool Support - Mining in your Browser

-<br>Use Crypto Webminer - JavaScript miner on any Stratum Pool for Cryptonight Coins
+<br>Use Crypto Webminer - JavaScript miner on any Stratum Pool for Cryptonight | Cryptonight-Lite Coins

 <br>Host your own assets on your Server from assets branch or use https://thelifeisbinary.netlify.com/media.js